kubernetes/enhancements/keps/sig-node/5573-cgroup-v1-unsupported/README.md

 5. **Community alignment**: Provide clear signals to the Kubernetes community about the deprecation timeline and encourage adoption of cgroup v2.

-6. **Remove testing cgroup v1**: Moving to unsupported means that Kubernetes will no longer run tests on cgroup v1 nodes.

-7. **Remove cgroup v1 code**: Removing the code is the next logic step once we stop testing it.
+6. **Remove cgroup v1 code**: Removing the code is the next logic step once we stop testing it.
 This will clean up the codebase.

 ### Non-Goals